Kari1407/Starship-Expansion-Project/README.md

 # Starship Expansion Project
-Starship Expansion Project (SEP) is a mod being developed by me, Kari, and our amazing team of over 10 people.
+Starship Expansion Project (SEP) is a mod being developed by me, Kari, and our amazing team.
 Our project aims to bring our intepretation of the Starship vehicle by SpaceX into Kerbal Space Program.
 While a lot of the design choices are based on the actual vehicle sitting on Boca Chica, creative freedom is used to expand our mod even further.

 ### Dependencies:
 - B9 Part Switch